 A concession under the Airport Concession Act covers: (i) national airports; (ii) regional airports; (iii) civil aviation facilities at airports for joint use; and (iv) other minor airports established and managed by local governments.
-In 2014, the government started the bid process to select the concessionaire who will operate Sendai Airport, one of Japan's national airports.
-The operation of Sendai Airport by private companies through the concession started in July 2016.
+In 2014, the government started the bidding process to select the concessionaire who will operate Sendai Airport, one of Japan's national airports.
+The operation of Sendai Airport, Fukuoka Airport, Takamatsu Airport, Kumamoto Airport and seven airports in Hokkaido by private companies through concessions has started.

 Incorporated airports are not subject to the Airport Concession Act.
 However, the government has enacted another special law for the concession to operate Kansai International Airport and Osaka (Itami) International Airport.
-The operation of both airports by private companies, which include Vinci Airports and Orix Corporation, through the concession, started in April 2016.
+The operation of both airports by private companies, which include Vinci Airports and Orix Corporation, through concessions, started in April 2016.